AaltoSciComp/scicomp-docs/triton/usage/gpu.rst

     linux_x86_64.whl

-For some (unclear) reason you have to run the pip command twice, first with '--ignore-installed' and second time without to make the conda environment work.
+For some (unclear) reason you have to run the pip command twice, first with ``--ignore-installed`` and second time without to make the conda environment work.

 Now we can create a batch script (``submit_cifar.sh``) that runs this